 4. Tell us about the future.
 What is your company’s vision and ambition for the sustainable development of the rice industry, and how could SRP be instrumental to achieving this ambition?

 We have been focusing on commercial rice projects in Turkey, India, Italy and Brazil up until recently.
 During 2022 we would like to develop our innovative technology in Malaysia, Vietnam, Thailand and the Philippines.
 We also intend to carry out a carbon credit pilot project in Italy this year.
 For the future, we would like to develop this technology for sustainable rice cultivation in all countries that have a SRP presence and members.

 5. Any tips or recommendations why more companies and industry actors should join SRP, and any advice on lessons learned?

 Sustainable rice cultivation is imperative with the alarming situation of high water and food demand, but shrinkage of land and effects of environmental pollution.
 Since consumer awareness is growing day by day about sustainability issues, rice growers and stakeholders need to seriously consider sustainable rice cultivation as set out by the SRP model.

 Our vision is “Mass adoption of smart irrigation solution to fight scarcity of food water and land”.

-If you are a SRP member and would like to be part of our “Meet our Members” series, please contact Roong Tepkaew at firstname.lastname@example.org.
+If you are an SRP member and would like to be part of our “Meet our Members” series, please contact Roong Tepkaew at email@example.com.
 We share these interviews on our website, in our newsletter and on our social media channels.